-To facilitate addressable device programming when using the unidirectional PWM, ABI, or UVW protocols, with no need for additional wiring, the A1333 incorporates a serial interface on the VCC line (Note: The A1333 may also be programmed via SPI, with additional wiring connections).
+To facilitate addressable device programming when using the unidirectional PWM, ABI or UVW protocols, without requiring four additional SPI connections, the A1339 incorporates a serial input on the VCC line and responds to read requests using the PWM line.

-This interface allows an external controller to read and write registers in the A1333 EEPROM and volatile memory.
+This interface allows an external controller to read and write registers in the A1339 EEPROM and volatile memory.
 The device uses a point-to-point communication protocol, based on Manchester encoding per G.E.
 Thomas (a rising edge indicates a 0 and a falling edge indicates a 1), with address and data transmitted MSB first.
 The addressable Manchester code implementation uses the logic states of the SA0/SA1 pins to set address values for each die.
-In this way, individual communication with up to four A1333 dies is possible.
-To prevent any undesired programming of the A1333, the serial interface can be disabled by setting the disable Manchester bit, PWI.DM, to 1.
+In this way, individual communication with up to four A1339 dies is possible.
+To prevent any undesired programming of the A1339, the serial interface can be disabled by setting the disable Manchester bit, PWI.DM, to 1.
 With this bit set, the sensor ignores any Manchester input on VCC.

-The setup for communication using the Manchester interface is shown in Figure 46.
+The setup for communication using the Manchester interface is shown in Figure 52.

-Figure 46: Manchester Interface Programming Setup
+Figure 52: Manchester Interface Programming Setup